NovaOSholder/Duracell_Portable/README.md

 Without any GPU, CPU, RAM, Motherboard but you need a phone or a PC

 ## ❤️ **Made by**
-Lyrex: CEO of NovaOS, FlexOS, DuraPortable (this project) Dark Dot: Our credit, programmer
+Lyrex: CEO of NovaOS, FlexOS, DuraPortable (this project), Dark Dot: Our credit, programmer,
 You: Viewing our project

 ## 💻 Credits
-NovaOS Solaris
+NovaOS Solaris,
 FlexOS

 ## 💻📱 Supported on
-All of the USBs
+All of the USBs,
-All of the computers
+all of the computers,
-All of the phones
+all of the phones